ApiGen/ApiGen/readme.md

 destination: ../my-project-api
 ```

 For global installation, see [documentation](doc/installation.md).

-### Using Composer as dependency of your project
+### 2. Using Composer as dependency of your project

-Alternatively, you can install ApiGen via composer:

 ```sh
 composer require apigen/apigen --dev
 ```

-Run with options as above:
+Then run with options as above:

 ```sh
 php vendor/bin/apigen generate -s src -d ../my/project-api